The framework of capital gains tax is as a tax on all “CGT events”, except for the exceptions.

 - exemption based on the status of the taxpayer – e.g. non-residents’ are only subject to CGT on Taxable Australian Property, (sec 855.15) which would ordinarily exclude listed shares in non land rich companies

-- Capital gains discount for individuals and super funds on assets held for at least 12 months, and (proposed) for the provision of affordable housing
+- Capital gains discount for individuals and super funds on assets held for at least 12 months

 - The ABC of CGT in your family law property settlement